xasdx/testr/README.md

 module.exports = { addOne, multiply, findUsers }
 ```

 And since you care about your code, you are contemplating if you should add test coverage or not.
 You have time constraints, so you need this fast and you hate boilerplate anyways.

-Testr lets you write specs like below:
+With testr you can write concise specs like:

 ```javascript
 let { unit, io, throws, random, type, like, called } = require("testr")